scriptPilot/pouchdb-mysql/README.md

 // Like list() but with filter options, including deleted documents const docs = await collection.filter({ field: 'value' }, true)

-// Document from a collection, callback on any change const doc = await collection.get(key)
+// Document from a collection, returns null if not found or deleted const doc = await collection.get(key)

+// Document from a collection, returns null if not found const doc = await collection.get(key, true)
 ```

 ### Manage authentication